What degrees are offered?

 **We strongly encourage our students to meet with an advisor before enrolling each semester.**

-Please call the office at (940) 565-4458 to schedule an appointment to meet with the undergraduate advisor.
+Please email the office at tcoffice@unt.edu or call at (940) 565-4458 to schedule an appointment to meet with the undergraduate advisor.